-Tesla facing political pressure
+Tesla under political pressure

 Tesla share price evolution: recent trends

-Here’s how Tesla’s share price has performed over the past 12 months, clearly showing monthly trends, rises, and falls.
+Here’s how Tesla’s share price has performed over the past 12 months, clearly showing monthly trends, rises and falls.

 Month Closing Price (USD)